 - By signing up through a signup form

 - By signing up through a Subscribe Page

 - By being manually added to a list

-Additionally, you will want to ensure that contacts who subscribe through your ecommerce integration are also being added to the correct list.
+You will also want to ensure that contacts who subscribe through your ecommerce integration are being added to the correct list.
 For example, many Shopify themes have a default newsletter signup form in the footer.
 While this is not a Klaviyo form, contacts who sign up using this form can still be added to a list in Klaviyo.